strainer/barsort/readme.md

 A very fast general purpose and stable numeric sort, specialised to work on numeric input only (integers and reals) and return a sort index.

 Barsort utilises a specialised algorithm similar to 'counting sort' which was made to place array elements into groups of equal size with similar magnitudes.
-It is combined here with tweaked insert and merge sorts, and with edge case processing to create a very fast numeric sort.
+It is combined here with tweaked insert and merge sorts, and with edge case processing to create a fast numeric sort.

-Testing across a large range of possible input distributions and sizes shows barsort is many times faster than node 2016's native sort and very competitive with a proficient javascript implementation of Pythons optimised 'Timsort' - which is for numeric input the next fastest sorting module on npm.
+Testing across a large range of possible input distributions and sizes shows barsort is many times faster than node 2016's native sort and competitive with a proficient javascript implementation of Pythons optimised 'Timsort'.

 Usage
 -----